By Beth Murton

 Laura Crombie, Brand Development Director

-Laura has been writing about homes and gardens for 13 years.
-She started out as a newspaper reporter, then was editor of a regional magazine, and editorial manager for a travel company (who doesn’t love a free holiday?).
-She started at Real Homes magazine in 2015 as Deputy Editor and then become Editor before taking on her current position, which focuses on video and events (you may have seen her presenting Real Homes TV.
-She loves spending time in the garden with her toddler and has a bizarre passion for mowing lawns!
+I've been writing about homes and gardens for 13 years.
+I started out as a newspaper reporter, then was editor of a regional magazine, and editorial manager for a travel company (who doesn’t love a free holiday?).
+I started at Real Homes magazine in 2015 as Deputy Editor and then become Editor before taking on my current position, which focuses on video and events.
+I love spending time in the garden with my toddler and have a bizarre passion for mowing lawns!

 Holly Crossley, Digital Editor